htaudah/vmlab/README.md

 Option (i) allows us to make other useful customizations to the installer ISO that will make the installation process even more automation-friendly, but the process is tedious and not worth the added effort.
-The playbooks therefore assume a bootstrap.iso file exists in a specified datastore and will take care of mounting it before booting the installation ISO.
+The playbooks therefore assume a bootstrap ISO file exists in a specified datastore and will take care of mounting it before booting the installation ISO.

+Once the bootstrap ISOs are created in /tmp, be sure to upload all of them to VSphere.

 ## Create the OS templates
 To create the OS templates, run the create\_[OS]\_template.yml playbook corresponding to the OS